lehkost/ToolXtractor/README.md

 Only for the year [2017](https://github.com/ADHO/dh2017) we used the tool [Grobid](https://github.com/kermitt2/grobid/) to create XML-TEI files.

+For the year 2019, the TEI files will soon be online on the [ADHO](https://github.com/ADHO/) repository.

 # Example of output
 ```
 $ java -jar target/ToolXtractor-full.jar -byTool -dir data/2015/ -inputTools src/main/resources/tools_teresah.txt -stopwords src/main/resources/stopwords.txt -reverse